If you've seen a "Great Lakes. Michigan Jobs." ad like this, you've seen an Enbridge ad.

 - Enbridge Line 5 has spilled 33 times and 1.1 million gallons along its length.

 Be very wary of the fossil fuel industry's talking points.
-Use the information below to make up your own mind about the Line 5 pipeline and the proposed Great Lakes Tunnel.
+Use the information below to make up your mind about the Line 5 pipeline and the proposed Great Lakes Tunnel.

-You can take action here if you want to help to protect the Great Lakes.
+Take action here if you want to help to protect the Great Lakes.

 THE TRUTH VS. ENBRIDGE LIES